v0.9.1 New filters and website polish

 - • Command substitutions inside assignments (e.g. `VAR=$(...)`) are now skipped by the hook rewrite, preventing malformed commands.

-Boost refined `DISABLE_BOOST` passthrough and telemetry filtering, and shipped website and install reliability improvements.
+Boost refined telemetry filtering and shipped website and install reliability improvements.

 Changes (1)